mlab817/faqs/src/national-dairy-authority/what-is-the-status-of-nda's-milk-feeding-program.md

 ---
  title: What is the status of NDA’s Milk Feeding Program?

-tags: ["status","nda","milk","feeding","program"]

  ---

-### National Dairy Authority
+## National Dairy Authority

-## What is the status of NDA’s Milk Feeding Program?
+# What is the status of NDA’s Milk Feeding Program?

  - The NDA’s milk feeding program is a banner program of the NDA under RA 7884.
 It aims to address undernutrition in the country while providing market and income opportunities for local dairy farmers and cooperatives.